EMAIL SIGN UP

 All safeguarding records will be kept for at least 90 years.

-If you are not satisfied with the implementation of Torch’s safeguarding policy by those associated with Torch, either contact the Chief Executive, the Lead Trustee for Safeguarding or the Safeguarding Whistleblowing Hotline.
+If you are not satisfied with the implementation of Torch’s safeguarding policy by those associated with Torch, either contact the CEO, the Lead Trustee for Safeguarding or the Safeguarding Whistleblowing Hotline.
 Contact details are on the front cover and in Appendix 3.
 A copy of our complaints and feedback policy is available on request.

 Torch workers are encouraged to use the charity’s whistleblowing procedures to raise concerns about any form of illegality, injustice or breach of health and safety which has occurred or is likely to occur.
 Full details are contained within the Employee Handbook.